8go/TrezorPass/README.md

 - - -
 **Question:** Is TrezorPass portable?

 **Answer:** Yes.
 You can have all information on 2 files: the TrezorPass application and the password database file.
 Copy the 2 files (executable and data) onto a USB stick or SD card and carry them with you together with your Trezor.
-(Maybe in the future the files might be stored on the Trezor 2 on-device storage?
-Who knows?)
+(Maybe in the future the files might be stored on the `Trezor 2` on-device storage?
+Pure speculation but Who knows?)
 - - -
 **Question:** Can I use TrezorPass on multiple computers?
 Can I sync it on multiple devices/computers?